 Of course, I'm not really the target audience for this.
-Google created the Chromecast to give people who didn't own a smart TV access to all of their streaming apps directly from their phone.
+Google created the Chromecast to give people who didn't own a smart TV access to all of its streaming apps directly from their phone.
 That is, so long as their internet-less display has an HDMI port.
-It's cheap, easy to setup and uses the device we're already constantly looking at as the remote.
+It's cheap, easy to set up and uses the device we're already constantly looking at as the remote.

 "For us, it was about making sure we knew what would put us in good stead for a long period of time on a 1080p television, and get that right," Collins explained.
 "Affordability definitely plays into that."

 By now, I've upgraded from the original Chromecast.
-The WiFi stopped working about three years in, so I had to upgrade to the second-generation puck-like version that debuted in 2015.
-By then, Google had added an optional ethernet adapter for more reliable connectivity which was a welcome upgrade, even though WiFi had performed well for me throughout.
+The WiFi stopped working about three years in, so I had to get the second-generation, puck-like version that debuted in 2015.
+By then, Google had added an optional ethernet adapter for more reliable connectivity, which was a welcome upgrade, even though WiFi had performed well for me throughout.